apHarmony/jsharmony-cms-sdk-php/README.md

 ---

-### Router->config
+### CmsRouter->config
 `(array)`

-An associative array with the Router's config.
+An associative array with the CmsRouter's config.
 Config parameters are defined in the Constructor above.
 ```php
 $cmsRouter->config['passthru_timeout'] = 60;
 ```